Encoder-Inverter Framework for Seismic Acoustic Impedance Inversion: Methods

 \subsubsection{Encoder}

-In AII tasks, the TCN has been proven to be a highly effective structure and is widely used in many studies \citep{37} \citep{38}.
-TCN is time series processing model based on CNN.
-Through structures such as dilated convolution and residual connection, it can effectively capture temporal dependency relationships in long sequences. \citet{46} deeply discussed the impact of different TCNs on inversion performance, which shows that non-causal TCN exhibit the best performance in AII.
-The structures of causal TCN and non-causal TCN are shown in Figure~\ref{TCN}, taking dilation of 2 as an example.
+TCNs have demonstrated strong effectiveness in AII tasks and are widely adopted in recent studies \citep{37, 38}.
+TCNs are time-series models based on CNNs that leverage dilated convolutions and residual connections to capture long-range temporal dependencies. \citet{46} conducted a comprehensive analysis of various TCN architectures for inversion tasks and found that non-causal TCNs consistently yield superior performance in AII.
+The structures of both causal and non-causal TCNs, using a dilation of 2 as an example, are illustrated in Figure~\ref{TCN}.

-Since the forward synthetic of seismic records demonstrated in Equation~\ref{Seismic Synthesis} and~\ref{Reflection Coefficient} is not a causal process \citep{46}, the model for AII should inherently be non-causal, which has been validated in practice \citep{17}.
-Increasing dilation allows TCN to handle long-sequence information, but it requires more channels (more kernels) to preserve sequence details; conversely, reducing or eliminating dilation necessitates deeper networks to expand the receptive field.
-Furthermore, we aim to map seismic traces into a high-dimensional space for linear representation.
-Therefore, in this work, we constructed an over-complete encoder using four TCN blocks and its structure is shown in Figure~\ref{model}(c).
-Each TCN block is composed of two layers of TCN, two Tanh activation functions, and residual connection.
+The forward synthesis of seismic records, as described in Equations~\ref{Seismic Synthesis} and~\ref{Reflection Coefficient}, is inherently non-causal \citep{46}.
+Consequently, the AII model should also adopt a non-causal structure, which has been validated in previous studies \citep{17}.
+Increasing the dilation in TCNs enables the capture of long-range dependencies, but requires additional channels (kernels) to maintain sequence detail; conversely, reducing or omitting dilation necessitates deeper networks to achieve a comparable receptive field.
+Our objective is to map seismic traces into a high-dimensional space for linear representation.
+Therefore, we construct an over-complete encoder comprising four TCN blocks, as illustrated in Figure~\ref{model}c.
+Each TCN block contains two TCN layers with a kernel size of 3 and a dilation of 2, followed by two Tanh activation functions and a residual connection.
+The output feature map dimensions for the four TCN blocks are 16, 16, 16, and 32, respectively.